 What should I expect?

 Many commonly asked questions about what happens when you are referred to the Office of Community Expectations (OCE) are answered below.
 This section is intended to provide general answers to general questions.
-Please always refer to the Student Handbook for detailed and thorough explanations.
+Please always refer to the Student Handbook for detailed information on our policies.

 When you meet with an OCE Coordinator you will be asked about the alleged violation and given the opportunity to present any relevant information, documents, or contact information for witnesses.
 Honesty is important, and will be used as a factor in the decision making process.
 Meetings are scheduled for one hour.
 Please familiarize yourself with the Student Community Expectations and the review process prior to your meeting.